Unidata/netcdf-c/man4/netcdf.md

   [[\<](#Attributes "Previous section in reading order")]   [[\>](#Data "Next section in reading order")]       [[\<\<](#Dataset-Components "Beginning of this chapter or previous chapter")]   [[Up](#Dataset-Components "Up section")]   [[\>\>](#Data "Next chapter")]                   [[Top](#Top "Cover (top) of document")]   [Contents]   [[Index](#Combined-Index "Index")]   [[?](#SEC_About "About (help)")]
   --------------------------------------------------------- ----------------------------------------------- --- ------------------------------------------------------------------------------- ------------------------------------------ -------------------------------- --- --- --- --- ----------------------------------------- ------------ ------------------------------------ ----------------------------------

-2.5 Differences between Attributes and Variables {.section}
+2.5 Differences between Attributes and Variables
 ------------------------------------------------

 In contrast to variables, which are intended for bulk data, attributes